-Score explanation: This topic was not covered.
+Score explanation: This topic is not covered in VCU's curriculum.
 0 This topic was not covered.
 1 This topic was covered in elective coursework.
 2 This topic was briefly covered in the core curriculum.
 3 This topic was explored in depth by the core curriculum.